Osteochondrosis: In animals

 In dogs osteochondrosis is seen in elbow, shoulder, knee, and ankle joints.
-Elbow osteochondrosis is also known as "elbow dysplasia".
-There are three types of elbow dysplasia: fragmented medial coronoid process, ununited anconeal process and Osteochondritis dissecans of the medial humeral condyle.
+Elbow osteochondrosis is also known as elbow dysplasia.
+There are three types of elbow dysplasia: fragmented medial coronoid process, ununited anconeal process and osteochondritis dissecans of the medial humeral condyle.

-Breeds that have the predisposition to these are Basset Hound, Labrador, Golden Retriever, and Rottweiler.
+Breeds with a predisposition to these conditions are Basset Hound, Labrador Retriever, Golden Retriever, and Rottweiler.
 Other breeds can also be diagnosed with this condition but it is not common.

-One of the leading factors to some elbow osteochondrosis is that the radius and ulna are growing at different rates.
+One primary factor in some cases of elbow osteochondrosis is when the radius and ulna grow at different rates.
 In this situation, the stress to the joint surface is not even and can cause some form of osteochondrosis in the elbow when the puppy grows or make already existing elbow dysplasia even worse.
-Some of the breeds that are susceptible to that are for example Dachshunds, Corgis, Pugs, Bulldogs, and Beagles.
+Some susceptible breeds include Dachshunds, Corgis, Pugs, Bulldogs, and Beagles.

 Signs and symptoms

 These conditions nearly all present with an insidious onset of pain referred to the location of the bony damage.
-Some, notably Kienbock's disease of the wrist, may involve considerable swelling, and Legg-Calvé-Perthes disease of the hip causes the victim to limp.
+Some, notably Kienböck's disease of the wrist, may involve considerable swelling, and Legg-Calvé-Perthes disease of the hip causes the victim to limp.
 The spinal form, Scheuermann's disease, may cause bending, or kyphosis of the upper spine, giving a "hunch-back" appearance.

 Symptoms in animals

 The most common symptoms are lameness and pain in the affected joints.
-Animals may try to ease the pain and walk differently and the pain can be noticed by the change in animals walking style.
+Animals may try to ease the pain by walking differently and the pain can be noticed by a change in the animal's gait.
 The condition affects both sides (right and left leg).
 On most occasions, the other leg is worse.
-This can result that the dog starts encumbering the other leg and the healthier leg becomes more strained.
-Sometimes the symptoms are so mild or there are no symptoms which can make it hard to detect that there is something wrong with that dog.
+This can result in the dog starting to encumber the other leg and the healthier leg becomes more strained.
+Sometimes the symptoms can be mild or there may be no symptoms, which can make it hard to detect a problem.